 Be mentally prepared

-- Are you are working a four-day week or taking off early for the summer months?
+- Are you working a four-day week or taking off early for the summer months?
 Good for you; it’s summer, after all!
 Don’t forget to work harder, work smarter, and keep your head in the game while you are at the office.
-When you give in to “head trash” and make excuses about why you won’t make much headway, you allow yourself to make less of an effort.
+When you give in to “head trash” and make excuses about why you won’t make much headway, you permit yourself to make less of an effort.

 - Use your most productive time of day to your advantage.
 If you work most effectively in the morning, schedule your most difficult or unliked tasks first so that you can power through and get them out of the way.
 Applying a "worst things first" approach will improve productivity and keep you on track to achieve your goals.

 - Assess your annual goals and do the math to determine where you are in relation to meeting those goals for year-end.
 If you need to make strategy adjustments or double-up on your efforts, now is the time.